FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Model

 where $\text{RMSNorm}(*)$ is the layernorm function, $\mathcal{A}$ is the attention layer, $\mathcal{M}$ is the MLP layer.

 During backpropagation, according to \cite{clark2017computing}, the gradient of $W_n$ is:

-According to Eq. \ref{Eq:h_2}-\ref{Eq:h_7}, the gradient of $W_n$ is closely related to the value of $h_1$.
-Thus, when Gaussion noise $\mathcal{N}(0,\delta)$ is injected into the hidden states $h_1$ as $\tilde h_1$, perturbations are consequently introduced into gradients of parameters, thereby influencing subsequent gradient computations.
-In other words, injecting noise into the forward propagation process can protect the hidden states and its gradients transmitted during the training of the splitting LLMs.
+According to Eq. \ref{Eq:h_2}-\ref{Eq:h_11}, the gradient of $W_n$ is closely related to the value of $h_1$.
+Thus, when Gaussian noise $\mathcal{N}(0,\delta)$ is injected into the hidden states $h_1$, perturbations are consequently introduced into the gradients of parameters, thereby influencing subsequent gradient computations.
+In other words, injecting noise into the forward propagation process can protect the hidden states and their gradients transmitted during the training of the splitting LLMs.